ArmaanCPro/RayTracing/README.md

 On Linux debug builds, you should prefer the `asan` preset, as it enables ASan and UBSan (GCC and Clang both support them).

 On Windows, you can select your preferred generator/compiler, i.e. `-G "Visual Studio 18 2026 -DCMAKE_CXX_COMPILER=cl.exe"`.
-_(To be well honest, on Windows you should use Ninja + cl.exe, both of which will be autodetected by any preset)_
+_(To be well honest, on Windows you should use Ninja + cl.exe, both of which will be autodetected by any preset, if you're not using Visual Studio)_

 To build, run:
 - `cmake --preset <preset, e.g. release>`